A middle-aged man stands with his arms crossed and is smiling and laughing.

 Dynamic withdrawal strategy

-Since many people equally prioritize spending levels and portfolio preservation, we created a retirement strategy that achieves both important goals—covering current spending while aiming to preserve enough money for the future.
+Since many people equally prioritize spending levels and portfolio preservation, we created a retirement strategy that helps achieve both important goals—covering current spending while aiming to preserve enough money for the future.

 Dynamic spending is a hybrid of the dollar-plus-inflation and percentage-of-portfolio strategies.
 It builds on people's natural tendency to spend more when markets are up and less when markets are down—but moderates the wild swings you get when giving market performance free rein over your spending.